Brooklyn (film): Release

 Brooklyn premiered at the Sundance Film Festival on 26 January 2015.
-Shortly after, a bidding war ensued which included, among others, Fox Searchlight Pictures, Focus Features, Lionsgate, Roadside Attractions, CBS Films and The Weinstein Company.
-Ultimately, Fox Searchlight acquired distribution rights for the United States and some foreign territories for $9 million, which was one of the biggest deals to ever come out of Sundance at the time.
+Shortly after, a bidding war ensued, which included Fox Searchlight Pictures, Focus Features, Lionsgate, Roadside Attractions, CBS Films and The Weinstein Company.
+Fox Searchlight acquired distribution rights for the United States and some foreign territories for $9 million, which was one of the biggest deals to ever come out of Sundance at the time.
 Brooklyn was selected to be shown as part of the Special Presentations section of the 2015 Toronto International Film Festival, where it was screened on 13 September.

 In the United States, the film opened in limited release on 4 November 2015, before opening wide on 25 November.
 It was released by Lionsgate in the UK and Ireland on 6 November.
 In Canada, it was given a limited release by Mongrel Media in Toronto and Vancouver on 20 November, before opening nationwide on 11 December.